 The proposed project site is located at 1708 Calle de los Alamos in the City of San Clemente, Orange County (Exhibits 1 & 2).
 The site is a gradually sloping lot leading to Toledo Canyon.
 Surrounding development consists of low-density single-family residences.
-The nearest public access is available at the Boca del Canon access point, less than 1⁄4 mile south of the subject site (Exhibit 3).
+The nearest public access is available at the Boca del Canon access point, less than 1⁄2 mile south of the subject site (Exhibit 3).
+The subject site is designated RL (residential low density) on the certified Land Use Plan and the proposed use is consistent with that land use designation.

-The applicant proposes to demolish an existing single-family residence and construct a new two-story 4733 square foot, single-family residence with two attached garages (one single and one double totaling 770 sq. ft. of garage space providing 3 spaces), as shown in Exhibit 4.
-Approximately 150 cubic yards of imported material will be used to fill an existing basement area and low point on the property.
+The applicant proposes to demolish an existing single-family residence and construct a new two-story (24 feet high above existing grade), 3,592 square foot, single-family residence with an attached garage (totaling 646 sq. ft.) on a lot adjacent to a coastal canyon, as shown in Exhibit 4.
+Approximately 105 cubic yards of imported material will be used to fill a low point on the property.